rafaelma/pgbackman/docs/manual.rst

 * Fully detailed backup reports.
 * Multiple predefined database backup types, CLUSTER, FULL, SCHEMA, DATA.
 * Automatic definitions of backups for all databases running in a PgSQL node.
-* Automatic definitions of backups for all databases without definitions running in a PgSQL node.
+* Automatic definitions of backups for all databases without definitions in a PgSQL node.
 * Automatic deletion after a quarantine period of backup definitions and associated files for databases than have been deleted in a PgSQL node.
 * Automatic restore procedures.
 * Possibility of pausing / resuming replication on slaves/standby nodes when taking large backups.